 The main objectives of our teaching activities are

 - To train researchers who understand and complement the wise activities of practitioners in the field.

 - To train practitioners who can also wisely carry out research in the field.

 It is our goal to nurture a new generation of leaders who are not bound by conventional approaches to community and global health issues.
-We want them to be able to integrate their own knowledge and experience with what they learn from people who live and work in communities in developing countries.
+We want them to be able to integrate their own knowledge and experience with what they learn from people who live and work in communities in low- and middle-income countries.
 We want them to develop their own inner voice to guide them as they face the challenges of protecting and improving the health and wellbeing of the world’s most vulnerable people.
 Our hope is to help our students to become compassionate global health leaders.

 The department's graduate school offers a selection of advanced community and global health courses, which involve of both theoretical exercises and practical activities.
 All curricula focus on community health.
 Our main educational activities, beyond the core subjects, include technical assistance in writing master's and doctoral theses.
 We encourage students to publish their theses in international journals.
 In addition, we encourage students to gain field experience in order to understand the reality of global health.
 The following areas of competency are addressed in the curricula: